WorldSkills Visitor Programme under discussion in Kazan

 About WorldSkills Kazan 2019

-The 45th WorldSkills Competition – the main international event of the 2019 in Russia – will bring together more than 1,600 young professionals representing over 60 countries who will compete in 56 skills.
+The 45th WorldSkills Competition – the main international event of 2019 in Russia – will bring together more than 1,600 young professionals representing over 60 countries and regions who will compete in 56 skills.
 It will take place in Kazan on 22-27 August 2019.
-It is expected that more than 250,000 spectators will attend the venue during the Competition and associate events.
+It is expected that more than 250,000 spectators will attend the Competition and associated events.

 Kazan won the right to host the Competition in 2015 having been ahead of other WorldSkills International member countries after voting.
 The WorldSkills Russia movement embraces 85 Russian regions and is one of the leading staff training projects.

 Press Office of WorldSkills Kazan 2019 Competition Organizer